mparno/fenics-web/source/demos/pde/mixed-poisson/python/documentation.rst

 Mixed formulation for Poisson's equation
 ========================================

+This demo is implemented in a single Python file, :download:`demo.py`, which contains both the variational forms and the solver.

-.. include:: ../../../common/pde/mixed-poisson/mixed-poisson.txt
+.. include:: ../common.txt

 Implementation
 --------------

-This demo is implemented in a single Python file, :download:`demo.py`, which contains both the variational forms and the solver.

 First, the ``dolfin`` module is imported: